vmware-tanzu/velero/ADOPTERS.md

 ### Adding a logo to velero.io

-If you would like to add your logo to a future `Adopters of Velero` section of [velero.io][2], follow the steps above to add your organization to the list of Velero Adopters.
-Our community will follow up and make the change in the [velero.io][2] website.
+If you would like to add your logo to a future `Adopters of Velero` section on [velero.io][2], follow the steps above to add your organization to the list of Velero Adopters.
+Our community will follow up and publish it to [velero.io][2] website.

 [1]: #adding-a-logo-to-veleroio
 [2]: https://velero.io